kevinolega/minimalchanges/_posts/2014-12-16-how-to-increase-your-output-before-an-upgrade.md

 <h3>Where has this worked and why are you so confident in my approach?</h3>

 <ul>
-<li><strong>It worked for me with learning how to cook.</strong> I started with one recipe.
+<li>**It worked for me with learning how to cook.** I started with one recipe.
 I purchased the best entry level tools that I could afford.
 As I learned to make a few meals with the tools I had well, I added additional tools to upgrade my kitchen.
 I now have a combination of the best entry and mid level tools for cooking.
 I forsee myself going to the higher level tools</li>
-<li><strong>It worked with me for biking.</strong> Biking is attractive for a lof of reasons.
+<li>**It worked with me for biking.** Biking is attractive for a lof of reasons.
 It's a means of of transportation and it gives us exercise.
 It enables us to bond with other bikers.
 At that point, I feel it's a bit to spend a good chunk of money to purchase my first bike so I started with the cheapest started bike.
 I'd love an upgrade soon but I don't mind what I'm riding.
 I feel that my cheaper bike, makes me stronger so that by the time I upgrade to a lighter and more efficient bike, the performance benefit would be greater.</li>
-<li><strong>It worked for me for strength training.</strong> I tried to go to the gym several times a week and failed.
+<li>**It worked for me for strength training.** I tried to go to the gym several times a week and failed.
 Then I opted to go once a week.
 Working on increasing the weight I'm lifting.
 My goal was to bench 200lbs.
 I started at 30lbs and added 5lbs to the weight every week.
 Some weeks it was boring.
 Some weeks I didn't seem to gain strength to add five lbs that it took me two weeks or so to add weight.
 Eventually there are weeks where I was increasing the weight by ten or twenty pounds.
 I eventually reached 220lbs then I stopped.
 I tried 240lbs and was struggling through it for the machine.
 Then I moved to body weight exercises as said above.</li>
-<li><strong>It worked for me with sales.</strong> I failed miserably at trying to generate sales.
+<li>**It worked for me with sales.** I failed miserably at trying to generate sales.
 I had big hairy audacious goals and failed miserably.
 I looked like a liar and a loser to the person I valued the most to the point that I lost her.
 I don't feel regret about those events because it led me to this approach.
 I saw that if I break down the steps to identify the parts of the interactions and recognize which of my actions are working well and which actions need to be worked on.</li>
-<li><strong>It worked for me in martial arts.</strong> Objectives require the completion of tasks.
+<li>**It worked for me in martial arts.** Objectives require the completion of tasks.
 Tasks require specific or a combination of skills.
 Skills are a set of techniques.
 Techniques are a collection of moves.
 Moves are a series of steps.
 Martial arts enable the weaker to overcome the stronger through the use of techniques.
 I simply imitated the steps and the moves of someone stronger and better than me.</li>
 </ul>

 <h3>How do I apply this?</h3>